-- Start kneeling on the floor on carpet or under a mat with feet hip-width apart.
+- Start kneeling on the floor on a carpet or under a mat with feet hip-width apart.

 - Stretch your arms out and lay them on a chair, coffee table, bench, or box, keeping a straight line from your arms to shoulders.

 - Make sure you are keeping your head and spine neutral and proper pelvic floor breathing throughout the stretch.

 - You can bring your forearms up from the chair to deepen the stretch.

 - Start on your hands and knees in a tabletop position keeping your head in a neutral position.